Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Abstract

 \section{Abstract}

 We study Betti numbers of sequences of Riemannian manifolds which Benjamini-Schramm converge to their universal covers.
 Using the Price inequalities we developed elsewhere, we derive two distinct convergence results.
 First, under a negative Ricci curvature assumption and \emph{no} assumption on sign of the sectional curvature, we have a convergence result for \emph{weakly} uniform discrete sequences of closed Riemannian manifolds.
 In the negative sectional curvature case, we are able to remove the weakly uniform discreteness assumption.
-This is achieved by combining a refined Thick-Thin decomposition together with a Moser iteration argument for harmonic forms on manifolds with boundary.
+This is achieved by combining a refined Thick-Thin decomposition together with a Moser iteration argument for harmonic forms on manifolds with boundary.\footnote{2020 {\em Mathematics Subject Classification}.
+Primary 58A12; Secondary 58A14.}